jyojay/python-challenge/README.md

 Acknowledgements:

-The below links were used to understand how to find maximum key value in a dictionary for the PyPoll assignment however looping method was used to avoid using function not taught in calss
+- The below links were used to understand how to find maximum key value in a dictionary for the PyPoll assignment however looping method was used to avoid using max function not taught in calss
 1) https://datagy.io/python-get-dictionary-key-with-max-value/
 2) https://www.geeksforgeeks.org/python-get-key-with-maximum-value-in-dictionary/

-Data Bootcamp class activities were referenced as well to complete the assignment.
+- Data Bootcamp class activities were referenced as well to complete the assignment.